Is it time for an SAP S/4HANA Upgrade? And is it really necessary?

 - During a maintenance-only phase, SAP generally provides corrections but no new innovations for the release.

-- Mainstream maintenance of about 5 years for each release.
+- Mainstream maintenance of about 5 years with 2 Feature Packages

 The end of mainstream maintenance dates for every release can be found in PAM as well.